SIP revenues totaled $423.0 million in 2020, up 8.6% from 2019.

-Burton-Taylor is proud to introduce the Quarterly Review of SIP Revenue for U.S. Securities Exchanges 2019 report analyzing the SIP revenue sharing program for U.S. equity exchanges and transaction reporting facilities (TRFs).
+Burton-Taylor is proud to introduce the Quarterly Review of SIP Revenue for U.S. Securities Exchanges 2020 report analyzing the SIP revenue sharing program for U.S. equity exchanges and transaction reporting facilities (TRFs).
 The report analyzes yearly quote and trade revenue and messaging data for Tape A, Tape B and Tape C equity securities.
-The report also provides historical annual revenue and messaging totals for the 2010 to 2019 period, as well as an analysis of each exchange holding company’s activity over the same time period.
+The report also provides historical annual revenue and messaging totals for the 2012 to 2020, as well as an analysis of each exchange holding company’s activity over the same time period.

 The report analyzes revenue for the following U.S. exchange holding companies and transaction reporting facilities (TRFs):